 - A total of 177 companies with a licence to sponsor migrant care workers in August 2024 had a labour standards violations record, dated between 2020 and July 2024.
-This includes 42 companies that had more than one labour standards violation. - Together, these companies lost a total of 225 Employment Tribunal cases during that time, for which they were ordered to pay more than £6million in compensation to workers.
+This includes 42 companies that had more than one labour standards violation. - Together, these companies lost a total of 225 Employment Tribunal cases during that time, for which they were ordered to pay more than \pounds 6million in compensation to workers. - The most common employment rights breach was unfair dismissal, followed by unauthorised deductions from wages and discrimination.